-The various political subdivisions assign delegates to the Regional Planning Commission in the following manner: six (6) delegates and six (6) alternates are appointed by the Allen County Board of Commissioners to serve the County at large; one (1) delegate and one (1) alternate for every 5,000 persons in cooperating municipalities are designated by the planning commission of the municipality, subject to the approval of the legislative authority of the municipality; and, one (1) delegate and one (1) alternate for every 5,000 persons in a cooperating township are designated by the Board of Township Trustees of the participating township.
+The various political subdivisions assign delegates to the Regional Planning Commission in the following manner: six (6) delegates and six (6) alternates are appointed by the Allen County Board of Commissioners to serve the County at large; one (1) delegate and one (1) alternate for every 5.000 persons in cooperating municipalities are designated by the planning commission of the municipality, subject to the approval of the legislative authority of the municipality; and, one (1) delegate and one (1) alternate for every 5,000 persons in a cooperating township are designated by the Board of Township Trustees of the participating township.
 See table on page 5 for Commission membership.

 PARTICIPATING JURISDICTIONS

 Currently Participating Local Governments

-County of Allen City of Delphos City of Lima Village of Beaverdam Village of Bluffton Village of Cairo Village of Elida Village of Harrod Village of Lafayette Village of Spencerville Amanda Township American Township Auglaize Township Bath Township Jackson Township Marion Township Monroe Township Perry Township Richland Township Shawnee Township Spencer Township
+County of Allen American Township

+City of Delphos Auglaize Township

+City of Lima Bath Township

+Village of Beaverdam Jackson Township

+Village of Bluffton Marion Township

+Village of Cairo Monroe Township

+Village of Elida Perry Township

+Village of Harrod Richland Township

+Shawnee Township

+Spencer Township